gagneurlab/concise/README.md

 If provides functions along all the modelling steps:

 1. pre-process (convert list of sequences into numpy arrays)
-2. specify the keras model: concise provides custom `layers`, `initializers` and `regularizers` useful inregulatory genomics
+2. specify the keras model: concise provides custom `layers`, `initializers` and `regularizers` useful for regulatory genomics
 3. tune the hyper-parameters (`hyopt`): convenience functions for working with `hyperopt` package.
 4. interpret: concise layers contain visualization methods
 5. share and re-use models: every concise component (layer, initializer, regularizer, loss) is fully compatible with keras: